History of Oxycontin as Treatment

 The benefit to using methadone or buprenorphine is that they stay in the body a long time and result in a more stable state that allows an individual to function in their everyday life.
 The patient is taken off methadone or suboxone by slowly decreasing the dosage thus avoiding severe withdrawal symptoms.

 After detoxification, Oxycontin addiction needs to be treated.
 Long term rehab programs have the greatest success because they treat not only the substance addiction, but any co-occurring disorders that may be present.
-Additionally, long term therapy allows for more complete incorporation of coping skills and reformation of habits to decrease the chances of relapse.
+Additionally, inpatient residential treatment allows for more complete incorporation of coping skills and reformation of habits to decrease the chances of relapse.

 In any addiction rehabilitation program, it is vitally important that family members participate at every level, including individual and group therapy as a family unit in order to address all the problems that accompany a family member who has an addiction.
 Careful study and interview with healthcare professionals at any facility will provide you with the important information you need to find a reputable treatment facility.